elclanrs/jq-idealforms-old/README.md

 ### jQuery:

-You may use any of these filters in any order:
+**You may use any of these filters in any order:**

 `required`
-The filed is required.
+The field is required.

 `number`
 Must be a number.